Isayso/PlaylistEditorTV/README.md

 # Playlist Editor TV
 Editor for IPTV m3u files (with vlc media player and kodi support)

 1.4.7 better find function with logical AND (&) and easy switch between selecting cells or row.
-Selected cell region can be filled from clipboard. (pre-release, can have UI glitches)
+Selected cell region can be filled from clipboard.

 1.4.6 player window with opacity, hotkey function can be switched off.